 Locum GPs may be asked to work in new ways in unfamiliar environments as a result of the Covid-19 crisis.
 Dr Rachel Birch, medicolegal consultant at Medical Protection, advises on medicolegal dilemmas they may face.

-It is no secret that General Practice would not survive without the expertise and availability of GP locums.
-In this current Covid-19 pandemic, it is likely that the NHS has never needed locum GPs more.
+It is no secret that general practice would not survive without the expertise and availability of GP locums.
+In this current Covid-19 pandemic, it is likely that the NHS has never needed GP locums more.

-In light of this, locum GPs may have a variety of questions and concerns at this unprecedented and challenging time.
+In light of this, GP locums may have a variety of questions and concerns at this unprecedented and challenging time.

 Practices and Covid-19 assessment centres have a duty of care to all their employees, including locum GPs, to ensure that the environment is safe to work in.
 Before accepting a locum post, you may wish to speak with the practice manager or hospital manager to clarify what is going to be expected of you.
 For example, will you be assessing patients with suspected Covid-19 remotely or face-to-face?
 What procedures have been put in place to protect staff?

 Your own health is important, and the GMC advises “If you know or suspect you are infected, you should follow the current public health advice, including self-isolating.”